KansasCityWomeninTechnology/jewelbots/README.md

 * uploading the code
 * running the code

-Now try changing the program to make it do something different:
+Now we'll try changing the program to make it do something different.
 1. Using the [Jewelbots documentation](https://jewelbots.com/pages/support), modify the sample program so that the LED it turns on:
     * is a different color
     * is in a different position